michaelhass/currency/Readme.md

 Get an API Key from [currencylayer.com](https://currencylayer.com) and paste it in the file SceneDelegate.swift and start the app.

 ```
 // Use either the standard shared object that communicates
-    // Remotely with every registered service.
+// with every registered remote service.

 let apiKey = "YOUR_KEY"
 shared = defaultShared(withKey: apiKey)

 // OR

-     // Use the testing evironment.
+// Use the testing environment.
 // Responses are in the directory 'Mocking'

-     // shared = testShared()
+//shared = testShared()
 ```

 ## Features